MihirR23/Aerospace_Digital_Twin/_tabs/highlights.md

 </div>

 <div class="hl-intro">
-Behind every chart, every line of SCL, and every fault scenario on this blog, there are people.
-People who made the long days feel shorter, the broken builds feel smaller, and the finish line feel closer.
+Behind every chart, every line of SCL and every fault scenario on this blog, there are people.
+People who made the long days feel shorter, the broken builds feel smaller and the finish line feel closer.
 This page is for the moments that never made it into a technical post but carried the project just as much as the code did.
 </div>

 <div class="hl-grid">